apache/openwhisk/docs/actions-docker.md

   wsk action create example exec.zip --docker openwhisk/dockerskeleton
   ```

-## Creating native actions

 Using `--native`, you can see that any executable may be run as an OpenWhisk action.
-This includes `bash` scripts,
+This includes `bash` scripts, or cross compiled binaries.
+For the latter, the constraint
-or cross compiled binaries.
-For the latter, the constraint is that the binary must be compatible with the
+is that the binary must be compatible with the `openwhisk/dockerskeleton` image.
-`openwhisk/dockerskeleton` image.